codership/galera/Docs_tommi/python3/source/statetransfer.rst

 Perhaps the most important parameter for IST is the GCache size on the donor.
-The bigger it is, the more write sets can be stored in it and the bigger seqno gaps can be closed with IST.
+The bigger it is, the more write sets can be stored in it, and the bigger seqno gaps can be closed with IST.
 On the other hand, if the GCache is much bigger than the state size, serving IST may be less efficient than sending a state snapshot.